-Joining with the American Diabetes Association
+Joining with the American Diabetes Association (ADA)

 "At first, we had no idea if that gift would help us or anyone," said Linda, "but we knew that we should give something to the major organization that supports this dreadful disease."

 Throughout the years, their contributions grew and the time they spent volunteering increased.
-Pete served as a member of the National Board of Directors and was recently the secretary/treasurer of the Association.
-He continues to be an active member of the Research Foundation Board and serves as the secretary/treasurer of that Board and has served twice as vice-chair.
-Linda is also a faithful volunteer on the Foundation's Pathway to Stop Diabetes campaign committee, and they both volunteer with their local Association office and help raise funds for diabetes research.
+Pete served as a member of the National Board of Directors and was recently the secretary/treasurer of the ADA.
+He was an active member of the Research Foundation Board and serves as the secretary/treasurer of that Board and has served twice as vice-chair.
+Linda is also a faithful volunteer on the Foundation's Pathway to Stop Diabetes campaign committee, and they both volunteer with their local ADA office and help raise funds for diabetes research.
 "The more we become involved, the more we feel the support of others involved with the Association.
 This helps us find more individuals who are interested in donating to research and also helps us make a greater impact in the lives of others who have diabetes," Linda shared.

-The power of research
+The Power of Research

 "As someone who has lived with diabetes for more than 50 years, I've experienced many changes in the way diabetes is treated and each change has made managing my disease easier.
 Those significant advancements are only possible because of dollars spent on research," said Pete while recollecting some of the challenges that used to come with managing diabetes.

-"Scientific studies like the ones the Research Foundation sponsors contributed to knowledge that led to life-changing inventions," he continued.
+"Scientific studies like the ones the ADA sponsors contributed to knowledge that led to life-changing inventions," he continued.
 "When I was first diagnosed, the measurement tool was urine test strips and the results were not well-defined.
 If the strip changed to a dark color, it simply meant there was a lot of sugar.
 My tests seemed to always show a lot and that was so frustrating.
 I even rebelled against dietary restrictions when I was in college because I didn't feel like they were helping me."

 Pete recalls how monumental it was when the glucometer and insulin pump came on the market.
 "Being able to monitor my glucose levels with a small device that pricks my finger and then gives an exact reading was hugely phenomenal.
 And the pump has eliminated the use of daily injections.
 Administering insulin was once very cumbersome and could create awkward moments at social events.
 The pump has made a tremendous difference."

-Moving faster: why Pathway is so Important
+Moving Faster: Why Pathway is so Important

 There is one complaint that Pete and Linda have when it comes to diabetes research.